Gorsuch view on scope of Second Amendment a judicial mystery

 Gorsuch sided with the appeals panel to uphold the man's conviction.

-Ultimately, Pratt said, Gorsuch's judicial philosophy and overall record helped earn an endorsement, which lobbies for gun rights.
+Ultimately, Pratt said, Gorsuch's judicial philosophy and overall record helped earn an endorsement.

 "We're going to support him with this caveat of our concern because of the Rodriguez case.
 And part of it's a practical matter that if Gorsuch were to be turned down, it's not likely, politically, that the next one would be any better," Pratt said.